-The purpose of probiotics, whether in food or in supplement form, is to help balance your ratio of beneficial-to-bad bacteria in your gut.
-If you eat processed foods or foods with added sugars, they will do the opposite of what you want: they will nourish the potentially pathogen bacteria in your gut and crowd out the beneficial bacteria.
+The purpose of probiotics, whether in food or in supplement form, is to help improve the amount of beneficial bacteria in your gut.
+If you eat processed foods or foods with added sugars, they will do the opposite of what you want: they will nourish the potentially pathogenic bacteria in your gut.
 The bad guys love simple sugars!

 On the other hand, pathogenic bacteria can’t thrive on and derive the energy they need for growth from healthy fats, proteins, complex carbohydrates, and fiber-containing foods.
 When you focus on eating real food that isn’t processed or doesn’t contain added sugars, you’re supporting the growth of your good, beneficial bacteria.

 - The best sources of probiotics may not be what you think.

 If you ask a person whether or not they consume probiotics, you’re likely to get an answer similar to this, "Oh yes, I eat yogurt every day".
 A whopping 44 percent of people who eat yogurt do so for health reasons.

 While yogurt is a traditional source of beneficial probiotic bacteria for your gut, today’s commercially mass-produced product is much different from yogurt made with cultured raw milk, either at home or from a trusted source.
 Many yogurt products aren’t even real yogurt!

 The majority of the yogurt sold at your local store is made from factory-farmed, pasteurized, homogenized milk that may contain Monsanto’s genetically bioengineered hormone rBST, also know as rBGH, that’s injected into dairy cows to boost milk production.